Soham-27/marvel/README.md

-# Node-Express-Boilerplate!
+# Submission 2022 Backend
 This is a basic starter template for a Node.js backend app with basic dependencies installed already.
-The app is dockerised with MongoDB and PostgreSQL support out-of-the-box.
+The app is dockerised with PostgreSQL support out-of-the-box.

 ## Getting Started